 Part of our future work will include liaisons with standards development organizations such as the ITU-T and the IETF to receive updates on new protocols and technologies being developed, which can drive revisions to the networking framework.
-Examples beyond the technologies and associated features described in Section 6 include resource partitioning and isolation mechanisms (slicing and MPLS) for enabling QoS over shared network infrastructures, firewalling and demilitarized zone establishment for dependable and secure communications, as well as developments in the area of softwarized networks (SDN and NFV).
-In addition, we plan to set up collaborations with verticals for the purpose of promoting the proposed framework but also to acquire feedback on the use case examples provided in the last section.
+Examples beyond the technologies and associated features described in Section 6, Networking Technologies and Standards, include satellite communication, resource partitioning and isolation mechanisms (slicing and MPLS) for enabling QoS over shared network infrastructures, firewalling and demilitarized zone establishment for dependable and secure communications, as well as developments in the area of software-ized networks (SDN and NFV).
+In addition, we plan to set up collaborations with verticals to promote the proposed framework and to acquire feedback on the use case examples provided in the last section.

 Such feedback will be used to improve the blueprints and to extend their applicability beyond the use cases considered.
 It is our wish that the IINF can be useful to various stakeholders in the industrial IoT domain, and the proposed framework can be consulted to determine the right networking technologies according to the application sector and the business needs.